Purnia district

-Purnia District is one of the thirty-eight districts of the Indian state of Bihar.
+Purnia district is one of the thirty-eight districts of the Indian state of Bihar.
+The district lies in the Kosi-Seemanchal subregion of the greater Mithila region of the state.
 The city of Purnia is the administrative headquarters of this district.
-The city of Purnia has continued its tradition of hoisting the national flag at 12:07 am on every Independence Day since 1947.
+Purnia city has continued its tradition of hoisting the national flag at 12:07 am on every Independence Day since 1947.
 Purnia district is a part of Purnia Division.
-The district extends northwards from the Ganges river.
+The district extends northwards from the Ganga river.